Supported backends

 sttp supports a number of synchronous and asynchronous backends.
 It’s the backends that take care of managing connections, sending requests and receiving responses: sttp defines only the API to describe the requests to be sent and handle the response data.
 Backends do all the heavy-lifting.
 Typically, a single backend instance is created for the lifetime of the application.

-Choosing the right backend depends on a number of factors: whether you are using sttp to explore some data, or is it a production system; are you using a synchronous, blocking architecture, or an asynchronous one; do you work mostly with Scala’s Future
+Choosing the right backend depends on a number of factors: whether you are using sttp to explore some data, or is it a production system; are you using a synchronous, blocking architecture, or an asynchronous one; do you work mostly with Scala’s Future, or maybe you use some form of a Task abstraction; finally, if you want to stream requests/responses, or not.

 Default backends